nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2) The assignment name will be changed to "Statistics Lab".

-3) A message that indicates details of the new edited assignment is displayed in the Message Box.
+3) A message that indicates details of the edited assignment is displayed in the Message Box.

 ![EditCommand2](images/EditCommand2.png)
 *Figure 13: The displayed message and the edited assignment*